govardhan992/interviewquestions/interview.md

 docker run --pull always my-image
 This command will always pull the latest version of the my-image image, even if a cached version is already present on the host.

+## How to remove remote branch using git command

+git push origin --delete feature/new-feature

+## Docker volume types?

+Docker provides different types of volumes to store data outside of containers.
+Some of the commonly used volume types are:

+Named Volumes: These are user-defined volumes created and named using the docker volume create command.
+Named volumes are managed by Docker and can be shared among multiple containers.
+They provide an easy way to manage data and ensure data persist even when the container is removed.

+Host Volumes: Host volumes allow you to mount a directory from the host machine into a container.
+This means that the data is stored on the host machine and can be accessed by the container.
+Host volumes are useful for sharing files between the host and the container and for accessing data that is not part of the container image.

+Tmpfs Volumes: Tmpfs volumes are created in memory and are useful for storing temporary data that does not need to persist between container runs.
+Tmpfs volumes are faster than disk-based volumes but are limited by the amount of memory available on the host machine.

+Bind Mounts: Bind mounts allow you to mount a file or directory from the host machine into a container, similar to host volumes.
+However, bind mounts are not managed by Docker and are controlled by the host machine's file system permissions.
+Bind mounts are useful for quickly sharing files between the host and container during development.

+Each volume type has its own use case, and choosing the right type depends on your application's requirements.
+By using volumes, you can ensure that your data is persistent and can be easily shared between containers, making it a critical feature of Docker.